 Keeping your skin safe is important.
 The sun causes skin cancer, and ages the skin.
 However, when packing a bag for a party, one of the forgotten items: sunscreen.
 It’s what I call the sunblock mental block.

 A good hostess makes it a point to supply it to her guests!
 Our closest pharmacy is CVS.
 It’s my go-to when picking up last minute items.
-CVSHealth now has sunblock, so it’s easy to grab a few spray bottles, and put them at every table.
-The CVSHealth Sport works great, because it’s also water resistant!
+It’s easy to grab a few spray bottles, and put them at every table.

 Don’t forget about pain relief